本文由 简悦 SimpRead 转码, 原文地址 readmedium.com

 -

-performs a deep research on the internet to find relevant information about the user’s request using external tools likeYouTube Channel Search
+Agent 1orVideo Analyzerperforms a deep research on the internet to find relevant information about the user’s request using external tools likeYouTube Channel Search.
+The result from that agent is sent to the next agents for further processing. -

-leverages the previous result to write a comprehensive blog post. - Similarly to
+Agent 2orblog post writerleverages the previous result to write a comprehensive blog post. - Similarly to

-also create engaging LinkedIn post and Tweets respectively. - The response from both
+Agent 2,Agent 3andAgent 4also create engaging LinkedIn post and Tweets respectively. - The response from both

-are saved into different markdown files, which can be used by end users.
+Agent 2,Agent 3, andAgent 4are saved into different markdown files, which can be used by end users.

-If you remember the article I wrote about using LLMs for document parsing, you will notice that this requested tasks is a monolithic, meaning that the LLM tasked with a single goal: Data Extraction
+If you remember the article I wrote about using LLMs for document parsing, you will notice that this requested tasks is a monolithic, meaning that the LLM tasked with a single goal: Data Extraction.

 Such approach’s limitations because obvious when dealing with more complex, multi-steps tasks.
 Some of these limitations are illustrated below: